arthai-marketplace

 You’ve just restarted Claude Code.
 The dashboard exists but is empty — there’s no data yet because you haven’t done anything yet.
 Walk through these in order:

 1. Open the dashboard in your browser.
 Go to http://localhost:3100.
-You should see the Arth Intelligence UI with Sessions / Traces / Insights tabs.
-The Sessions list will probably be empty at this point — that’s expected, you haven’t run anything yet.
+You should see the Arth Intelligence Hub — a project/session list with an Experiments page in the sidebar.
+The Hub will probably be empty at this point — that’s expected, you haven’t run anything yet.

 If the page doesn’t load at all, the Docker stack may not be up.
 Run: